wavemotion-dave/ColecoDS/README.md

 The DSi XL/LL has a slower refresh on the LCD and it more closely approximates the old tube TVs... so blend mode is not needed for the XL/LL models.

 However!
-Using blend mode comes at at 10% CPU cost!!
+Using blend mode comes at an almost 10% CPU cost!!
 The DSi can handle it... the DS-LITE/PHAT might struggle a bit on more complicated games.

 So my recommendation is as follows: